Upcoming Changes to Province-Wide Restrictions Announced — March 10, 2022

 Proof of Vaccination Resources for Businesses

 By order of the Provincial Health Officer (PHO), proof of full vaccination (two shots) has been extended to access some events, services and businesses.
-The BC Vaccine passport is now in effect until June 30, 2022.

 Safe Screen BC – Rapid Testing Kits for Businesses